JayTSXF/Lux-AI/Docs/Project/Charter.md

 ## Architecture
-There are two primary data sources for this project: environment data and episode replay data.
+There are two primary data sources for this project: environment data and episode replay data which is contained within a JSON format.
 Both contain information on agent positions, environmental hazards, relics, and energy tiles.
-The environment data resides within the LuxAIGym framework, while episode replay data is stored in JSON files.

 Initially, the model will be trained on environment data directly from LuxAIGym.
 In later stages, the project will leverage the JSON-based episode replay data by parsing it into 2D tensors, which then inform model training and fine-tuning.
 This offline replay data allows for additional experimentation and analysis beyond the live environment.

 The final deliverable will be packaged as a zip file containing all required scripts, dependencies, and configuration files needed to run the model.
 Users can integrate this package seamlessly into their existing Python environment—whether on a local machine or a cloud-based server—ensuring easy testing.

 ## Plan
 ### 1. Research & Design